Playdough Center Ideas for Preschool and Kindergarten Classrooms

 Here is a simple recipe that I use in my classroom.

-I also keep a supply of ready to go play-doh, air dry putty, and Foam in my classroom.
+I also keep a supply of ready-to-go play-doh, air dry putty, and foam in my classroom.
 I ask parents to donate these for the class at the beginning of the school year.

 Happy teaching!